Introduction to Waves

 Thus they don't really travel anywhere, but the energy goes forward.

-Radio and microwaves, light, and x-rays are all electrical waves.
+Radio and microwaves, light, and x-rays are all electromagnetic waves.

 Wavelength and Amplitude